 - Any coursework taken as part of Agency-Funded External Education must be related to the employee’s current position or prospective job duties within the agency, and/or have a direct benefit to the agency, as determined by the employee’s immediate supervisor and division chief.

-- If Agency-Funded External Education requires an employee to be away from work duties for more than three (3) months, he/she must remain employed with the OAG for at least the same amount of time the employee participated in the Agency-Funded External Education; otherwise, the employee may be required to reimburse the OAG for all expenses incurred by the agency while the employee participated in the Agency-Funded External Education.
+- If Agency-Funded External Education requires an employee to be away from work duties for more than three (3) months, he/she must remain employed with the OAG for at least the same amount of time the employee participated in the Agency-Funded External Education; otherwise, the employee may be required to reimburse the OAG for all expenses incurred by the agency while the employee participated in the Agency-Funded External Education, including any amounts of the employee’s salary that were paid and that were not accounted for as paid vacation or compensatory leave.
 The First Assistant Attorney General may release the employee from the obligation to meet those requirements if the First Assistant Attorney General finds that such action is in the best interest of the OAG or is warranted because of an extreme personal hardship suffered by the employee.

 - If the agency-funded training or educational opportunity lasts for more than five consecutive business days, the employee shall contact the Human Resources Division for guidance.

-- This policy does not apply to certain training and educational programs, including no-cost in-house training or training that division management or Executive Administration expressly directs an employees to attend.
+- This policy does not apply to certain training and educational programs, including no-cost in-house training or training that division management or Executive Administration expressly directs an employee to attend.

 Withdrawal of Approval